greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/postgresml.html.md

 `source` is the name of the data source.
 `subset` is a subset of the data source.
 The default is `NULL`.
-`limit` is a user-defined linit on the number of imported rows.
+`limit` is a user-defined limit on the number of imported rows.
 The default is `NULL`.
 `kwargs` is a a JSONB object containing optional arguments.
 The default is an empty object (`{}`).